All Episodes

 dan friesen

-I was expecting it would be some specific thing that had happened, as opposed to just how great he is.
+I was expecting it would be some specific thing that had happened as opposed to just how great he is.

 jordan holmes

-I mean, here's the thing, alright?
+I mean, here's the thing, all right?

-You cannot do what he does.
+You can't, you cannot do what he does.

 dan friesen